-Early Action decisions are mailed shortly before the holiday break in December.
-For those that apply by our regular decision deadline of Feb.
+Early Action decisions are mailed by Jan.
+1. For those that apply by our regular decision deadline of Feb.
 1, decisions will be mailed by April 1.

 To apply for financial aid, you must submit the Free Application for Federal Student Aid (FAFSA).
 The priority deadline for this form is March 1.
 For more financial aid information or to access the required forms online, visit the Office of Financial Aid.

 No. There is no negative impact on your application should you decide not to submit test scores.

 Yes.
 All applicants are eligible for merit scholarship consideration whether or not they submit SAT or ACT scores.

 Yes.
 Students applying to the nursing and education programs are required to submit SAT or ACT scores, as are homeschooled students.
 International students with a native language other than English are required to submit their TOEFL or IELTS scores as part of their admissions application.
 International students who have taken the SAT or ACT may submit those scores in lieu of the TOEFL or IELTS.

 When completing your Common Application, you must complete the required member's page, which includes a question about whether you wish us to consider your test scores.
 If you do not complete this question, your scores will be used.
 If you do not complete the question and you do not submit scores, your application will be considered incomplete until the scores have been received or until you notify us in writing of your preference.
 If you indicate that you do not wish us to consider your test scores, but you have applied to either the nursing or education programs, we will (a) use any scores that have been submitted, or (b) consider your application incomplete until the scores have been received.